Maximilian-Seitz/ExDemonKing/chapters/Chapter_6.md

 Watching my comrade dashing through the dense forest, ducking and jumping as he went along,
 I resolved myself to stay hidden until combat was over.
-My task wasn't to fight, but to follow the example set here.
+My task wasn't to fight, but to follow the example set right now.
-Unsure of my ability to mimic these movements, anxiety grew within me.
+Unsure of my ability to mimic the movements displayed here, anxiety grew within me.
 I had run from goblins before, but they were laughable in comparison.

 Nobody moved while our foe approached, coming closer and closer.